Care for KidMin Volunteers at Your Church

 Share

 Care for kidmin volunteers goes a long way.
 We all know that eager (and reliable) volunteers can be hard to find.
-So once an A+ volunteer walks through your doors, you want to ensure they’ll stick around.
+So when an A+ volunteer walks through your doors, you want to ensure they stick around.

-But all the hustle and bustle of children’s ministry often leaves us heaping too much on the dependable volunteers, while forgetting to encourage, support, and grow our volunteers.
+But all the hustle and bustle of children’s ministry often leaves us heaping too much on these dependable helpers, while forgetting to encourage, support, and grow our volunteers.

 To fix this issue and to keep the members of your all-star team happy, use these five ways to care for kidmin volunteers.